Assessment of the variational quantum eigensolver: application to the Heisenberg model: Theory

 The second ansatz is inspired by the problem Hamiltonian.
 We consider the ansatz which for the one-dimensional lattice Hamiltonians is given by

 where $U_p$ is given

 and boundary conditions are used.
 Each $ U_{kp}(\bm \theta_{kp})$ is given by

 For a lattice of size $N$ in one-dimension, the ansatz in Eq.~(\ref{1123}) has $p\times 3N$ unitary operators.
-A similar approach, termed the variational Hamiltonian ansatz \cite{Wecker2015}, has been used for solving the Hubbard-Fermi model \cite{Reiner2019, okokok} and the Haldane-Shastry Hamiltonian \cite{Wiersema2020}.
+The variational Hamiltonian ansatz \cite{Wecker2015} is itself inspired from adiabatic evolution.
+The idea is that a combination of ansatz and initial parameters that mimics the adiabatic evolution can have a lower initial energy to start the variational optimization.
+It has been used for solving the Hubbard-Fermi model \cite{Reiner2019, okokok} and a modified Haldane-Shastry Hamiltonian \cite{Wiersema2020}.

 A good choice for the initial state $\ket{\psi_0}$ often yields better variational results.
 In the case of antiferromagnets, a good $\ket{\psi_0}$ for the bipartite lattices is known to be the N\'{e}el state where one sublattice is initialised with spins anti-parallel to the other sublattice.
 The N\'{e}el state, for an even number of spins, is in the magnetic sector of zero magnetization, where the ground state for the one-dimensional isotropic anti-ferromagnetic Heisenberg model is located.
 For the frustrated lattice, half of the lattice spins are initialised anti-parallel to the other half, without regard to their location in the lattice.
 The qubits representing the spins for one group are initialised as zeros and those in the other group (anti-parallel) as ones.